aidyp/adp/content/post/zelda.md

 Readers of [counting change](/post/counting-change) may notice that this approach could benefit from some 'time-vs-space' thinking.
 The game software is a list of pre-defined instructions.
 Instead of translating the instructions one by one, as they come, we could instead pre-translate them.
 This trade-off between converting the instructions in one go versus converting them on the fly is known as *static versus dynamic recompilation*.

 Unfortunately, static compilation is very difficult.
 The software instructions often rely on results they can't know at the time.
 If you were playing Zelda, the game must first wait for you to decide which way you want to go before it can present the next part of the adventure.
 You could try and load all the possible results for all the possible decisions Link might make, but this rapidly becomes unfeasible.
 Additionally, sometimes software will generate _new_ instructions in response to certain results!
-These can be difficult to predict, and guessing them is nearly impossible
+These are difficult to predict, and it's impossible to create a table for every instruction that might come up.

 {{< /expandable >}}